LibreOffice/core/oox/README.md

 In order to convert preset shapes to LO's enhanced custom shape, we need to load shape definition of preset shapes.
-The procedure to convert the definition from OOXML spec for LO is documented (also a script) in `oox/source/drawingml/customshapes/README.md`.
+The procedure to convert the definition from OOXML spec for LO is documented in `oox/source/drawingml/customshapes/README.md`.
-The scripts in `oox/source/drawingml/customshapes/` also generate pptx files for single presets and also for all presets `cshape-all.pptx`.
-The cshape-all.pptx file is then loaded into Impress build with debug enabled in oox and the command line output contains information.
+The `oox/source/drawingml/customshapes/generate.sh` script generate pptx files for single presets and also for all presets `cshape-all.pptx`.
+The `cshape-all.pptx` file is then loaded into Impress build with debug enabled in `oox` and the command line output contains information.
 The generated definition is `oox-drawingml-cs-presets`.

 Check `CustomShapeProperties::initializePresetDataMap()` to see how